-One of the most sought-after beaches in Vancouver, Kitsilano Beach (known as Kits Beach to locals) is not just a beach.
-There’s ample green park space for sunbathers and several volleyball courts established on the sand.
-There’s also Kitsilano Pool, which is Vancouver’s only saltwater swimming pool, and snack options, such as Starbucks, across the road.
+One of the most sought-after beaches in Vancouver, Kitsilano Beach (known as Kits Beach to Vancouver residents) is not just a beach.
+There’s ample green space for sunbathers and several volleyball courts established on the sand.
+There’s also the Kitsilano Pool, which is Vancouver’s only saltwater swimming pool, and snack options, such as Starbucks, across the road.
 The walk from Kits around the bend to Granville Island is a local favorite, due to its views of the city and surrounding mountains.

-Located in Pacific Spirit Regional Park, Wreck Beach is North America’s largest naturist beach, stretching for 7.8 kilometers (4.8 miles) near the University of British Columbia campus.
+Located in Pacific Spirit Regional Park, Wreck Beach is North America’s largest naturist beach, stretching for 7.8 kilometers (4.8mi) near the University of British Columbia campus.
 The world-renowned clothing-optional beach attracts both locals and visitors.
-It’s also an excellent sunset spot, thanks to its perfect westerly position.
+It’s also an excellent sunset spot, thanks to its perfectly west-facing position.

-Ambleside Beach sits in Ambleside Park in West Vancouver.
-It’s a favorite with locals for a number of reasons.
+Ambleside Beach sits in Ambleside Park in West Vancouver, and is a favorite with residents for a number of reasons.
 Firstly, there’s a large off-leash area for dogs, so they don’t have to miss out on the fun.
 Secondly, the views of Stanley Park and the Lions Gate Bridge are unbeatable.
 Thirdly, there’s a large waterfront walking path that stretches throughout the park.

 Visitors will find Sunset Beach south of downtown Vancouver and close to the Burrard Bridge.
 It’s less popular than its counterparts, but it is close to both the False Creek Aquabus Ferry and Vancouver Aquatic Centre.
 Sunset Beach is a designated quiet beach, which means no amplified sound is allowed.
 Of course, seeing the sunset from this area is a requirement.

 The ancestral name for Cates Park is Whey-Ah-Wichen, which translates to “face the wind.”
-It is the largest seaside park in North Vancouver and has six kilometers (3.7 miles) of waterfront trails.
-There’s also a playground, tennis courts, a snack stand, and a picnic area, plus it is home to a First Nations canoe and totem pole, which “reflects the strong native presence inherent in this site.”
+It is the largest seaside park in North Vancouver and has six kilometers (3.7mi) of waterfront trails.
+There’s also a playground, tennis courts, a snack stand and a picnic area, plus it is home to a First Nations canoe and totem pole, which “reflects the strong native presence inherent in this site.”

 Third Beach, located at Ferguson Point in Stanley Park, has a long, sandy beach surrounded by trees, which help shield visitors from the urban noise of Vancouver’s downtown core.
 Third Beach’s slightly reclusive position means it isn’t as crowded as other Stanley Park beaches.
 It’s also a perfect place to park and walk to see Siwash Rock, one of the most photographed landmarks in Stanley Park (and Vancouver).